michelleplunkett/michelleplunkett.github.io/_portfolio/Discussion_7.markdown

 All of these phrases I have mentioned above are shared values that influence the way employees act in Krannert.
 Each day, every employee of Krannert is working in some way to make the best arts experience possible for a student, youth, customer, etc.

-In further research (not on Krannert's website) I have found descriptions of types of organizational cultures that one might find.
+In further research (not on Krannert's website), I have found descriptions of types of organizational cultures that one might find.
 I think this one could fit Krannert's environment well:

-* Bet-the-company culture: This has slow feedback/reward and high risk, resulting in the following: Stress coming from high risk and delay before knowing if actions have paid off.
+* **Bet-the-company culture:** This has slow feedback/reward and high risk, resulting in the following: Stress coming from high risk and delay before knowing if actions have paid off.
 The long view is taken, but then much work is put into making sure things happen as planned.

 This could relate to Krannert's organizational culture because of the events that Krannert plans.
 The "long view" is taken when planning performances, especially for renowned groups or artists such as the Chicago Symphony Orchestra or Sir James Galway (both of which performed at Krannert last season).
 When the event finally comes to Krannert, there is a lot of work that is done to make sure the event or concert runs smoothly.
 Volunteers must be organized, employees scheduled, food bought, tickets printed, etc. From this analysis, the culture within the organization might be high-stress because of the long-range thinking and planning but short term rewards.
 For example, planning an event 2 years in event, but the event only lasts 3 hours.
 That could be potentially stressful on an employee and therefore the culture within the organization could be stressful and uptight.